Learn4Ops/simple-terraform-project-with-modules/README.md

 This project contains all related infrastructure code file in infrastructure directory.
-If you want to provision please move that directory.
+If you want to provision please move that [directory](https://github.com/Learn4Ops/simple-terraform-project-with-modules/tree/main/infrastructure) .